kapucoin/core/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this package, please send an e-mail to security@kapu.one.
 All security vulnerabilities will be promptly addressed.

 ## Credits